splatch/horizon-stream/README.md

 <img src="images/LokahiExploration.png" alt="colorful swirl"/>

 Lōkahi (pronounced "loh-KAH-hee") is an open source network monitoring project designed for Cloud-native deployments: the next generation of OpenNMS Horizon.
-Both the word lōkahi, which means unity, unison, and harmony, and David Hustace, one of The OpenNMS Group's founders, share Hawaiian roots.
+Both the word _lōkahi_, which means unity, unison, and harmony, and one of The OpenNMS Group's founders, share Hawaiian roots.

 The OpenNMS project is 23 years young.
-Under continuous development during that time, it has evolved into a premier network monitoring solution with unparalleled scale and reliability, deployed in many of the world's largest IT networks.
+Under continuous development during that time, it has evolved into a premier network monitoring solution with unparalleled scalability and reliability, deployed in many of the world's largest networks.
 During this period, IT infrastructure has undergone a revolution based on virtualization technologies, culminating in a move from traditional data center technologies to Cloud-based solutions.

 This project continues that open source collaboration, to design a solution that is deployed in a way that aligns with industry trends towards elastic, Cloud-native computing.

 The Lōkahi project allows us to collaborate and move quickly to achieve the project's goals much more rapidly than we could by refactoring the OpenNMS Horizon project.
-This way, Horizon continues to evolve as a community project and users can still count on Meridian for continuous improvement and deployment in production environments.
+This way, Horizon continues to evolve as a community project and users can still count on Meridian for continuous improvement and deployment in traditional production environments.

 Lōkahi aims to provide the following:

-* A modern, intuitive, user experience to quickly accomplish network monitoring tasks
+* A modern, intuitive user experience to accomplish network monitoring tasks quickly
-* Multi-tenancy for any organization that wants to segregate their monitoring environments
+* Multi-tenancy for any organization that wants to isolate their monitoring environments
-* A cloud-native service built using a micro services design and orchestrated by Kubernetes
+* A cloud-native service built using a microservices design and orchestrated using Kubernetes
-* A solution that implements industry and de facto monitoring standards with dynamically deployed plugins for collecting monitoring data and synthetically testing services
+* A solution that implements industry and de facto monitoring standards with dynamically deployed plugins for collecting monitoring data and synthetically testing network services
-* A resilient distributed monitoring system that can be easily deployed to horizontally scale for any monitoring workload
+* A resilient distributed monitoring system that can be easily deployed to scale horizontally for any monitoring workload
-* A system with streaming and plugin APIs to integrate into corporate incidents and management workflows to extend monitoring capabilities
+* A system that can extend its monitoring capabilities, and integrate into corporate incident management workflows, via streaming and plugin APIs

 This project is in early and active development, adding new features continually.